top of page

 • Ensure you have a substantial meal before your assessment, as this will be a lengthy appointment.

 A psychologist has specialist training in providing treatment for emotional/mental health conditions such as depression, anxiety, grief and trauma.
 This is mainly done through talking therapy.
-Most neurological conditions are linked to, or lead to emotional difficulties.
-Therefore Cara often works closely with psychologists and recommends many of her clients to also seek psychological treatment.
+Most neurological or neurodevelopmental conditions are linked to, or lead to emotional difficulties.
+Therefore Cara often works closely with psychologists and recommends many of her clients to also seek ongoing psychological treatment.

 Neither a psychologist or neuropsychologist can prescribe medications.
 You would need to see a medical specialist for this.
 Please contact us if you have any more questions.